Danish Oil Tips

 What Makes Danish Oil Different Danish oil is a blend of oil, varnish, and thinner designed to combine the easy application of oil finishes with...

-Shellac Finishing
+Finishing Pine

 Why Woodworkers Love Shellac Shellac is a natural resin secreted by lac bugs and dissolved in alcohol.
 It has been used as a wood finish...